HumanCellAtlas/dcp-community/rfcs/text/0000-Managed-Access-Data.md

 the Data Contributor and the HCA, prior to contribution and upload of data to the HCA DCP.

-***Data Access Committee (DAC) -*** A committee responsible for deciding who should be able to access data from a study, and what use the researcher can make of that data.
-Each researcher submits a request of who they are, which data they want, and what they will use it for.
-Each type of use requires a separate request to the DAC.
+***Data Use Ontology*** - a standard set of terms used to characterize different ypes of data use.

 ### **User Stories**

-As a Researcher with a keyboard, I want to find data that is similar to my own.
+1. As a Researcher with a keyboard, I want to find data that is similar to my own.
 I download an expression matrix for that data, then analyze/visualize it locally using my own workflow.
 I would like this to work while enforcing the access permissions for the data, returning results for which I have permission.

-As a Researcher with a pipette, I want to use the Data Browser and/or tertiary analysis portals to look for interesting patterns of a gene or cell type expression.
+1. As a Researcher with a pipette, I want to use the Data Browser and/or tertiary analysis portals to look for interesting patterns of a gene or cell type expression.
 For example, I might look for all the tissues where my gene of interest is expressed, or try to find a combination of gene expressions to identify a pathway in my disease of interest.
 I would like this to work while enforcing the access permissions for the data, returning results for which I have permission.

-As a Researcher with a pipette, I would like to be able to share all my cellular resolution, human genomic data with the HCA DCP, including data which needs to be distributed via managed access as well as data which can be openly released.
+1. As a Researcher with a pipette, I would like to be able to share all my cellular resolution, human genomic data with the HCA DCP, including data which needs to be distributed via managed access as well as data which can be openly released.
 I want this to support the aim to build an atlas of all human cells.

-As a researcher with a pipette, I would like to manage a Data Access Committee (DAC) so that I can control access to individuals and groups as follows: (NOTE: this is the researcher-run DAC model, which is the least burden to the DCP, but the highest burden to the researcher)
+1 As a researcher with a pipette, I would like to manage a Data Access Committee (DAC) so that I can control access to individuals and groups as follows: (NOTE: this is the researcher-run DAC model, which is the least burden to the DCP, but the highest burden to the researcher)

-1. (Submitter/Wrangler role) I would like to grant or revoke read-write
-    > access to individuals or groups for data submission purposes
+   1. (Submitter/Wrangler role) I would like to grant or revoke read-write access to individuals or groups for data submission purposes

-2. (Consumer role) I would like to grant or revoke read-only access to
-    > individuals or groups based on the type of use they are requesting
+   1. (Consumer role) I would like to grant or revoke read-only access to individuals or groups based on the type of use they are requesting

-3. (Admin role) I would like to grant or revoke read-write access to
-    > individuals or groups for data management purposes (including
-    > possible redaction of data)
+   1. (Admin role) I would like to grant or revoke read-write access to individuals or groups for data management purposes (including possible redaction of data)

 The objects being controlled are files, bundles, and collections, as well as setting permissions for all objects related to a project.